 Next up was red curry, and Jam gave us the low-down on the best ingredients.
 She’s committed to using fresh, high-quality ingredients with a minimum of preservatives and added junk.
 She recommends Aroy-D coconut milk because it contains no preservatives, and Maesri Red Curry Paste.
 (Both of these products are available from Amazon, so if you can’t find them locally, there’s always internet magic.
 Just follow those links.)
-For more on Thai ingredients — what they are, how to prepare them, etc. — the Thai Fresh web site has a super informative page all about it.

 When the red curry was done, there was a flurry of additional cooking before we ate again.
 We stirred up some pad thai, and my theory about the allure of that noodle dish was confirmed.
 You know why the pad thai in a restaurant tastes so freakin’ good?
 It includes three versions of sugar: palm sugar, white sugar, and tamarind.
 Oh, sweet, sweet poison!
 I